Hot Sunny Slopes and the Plants That Hold ‘Em

 Many of these plants are coastal forms of native shrubs.
 Wind pressure on the coast has allowed plants to evolve lower, wider versions of their inland cousins which are ideal groundcovers.
 These plants are generally around five to six feet wide or more, but only one to three feet high.
 Manzanita ‘John Dourley’ is the tallest shrub mentioned in this article, at more than four feet high in the center.
 They hug slopes with a blanket of foliage, and because they are shrubs, they have deep roots that hold the slope.
 As groundcovers, low shrubs don’t develop flame height, making them firewise even in high winds.
 Each of these plants can also be used in wider parkways, with allowance made for separate walkways, as they are not tolerant of much foot traffic.

-This reliable, neighbor-friendly plant is a medium green year-round, grows in a beautifully even habit less than 18” tall, and can get more than 6 feet wide.
-I always wonder why this robust plant isn’t used on freeway slopes instead of Acacia.
+Pigeon Point coyote brush (Baccharis pilularis ssp. pilularis ‘Pigeon Point’) is a reliable, neighbor-friendly plant.
+It is a medium green year-round, grows in a beautifully even habit less than eighteen inches tall, and can get more than six feet wide.
+I always wonder why this robust plant isn’t used on freeway slopes instead of acacia.
 I usually tell clients that this plant is a member of the chorus line; it is not a star.
 It is an ideal slope holder with deep roots, and a beautiful backdrop to showier plants.
-Another Coyote Brush, ‘Twin Peaks’ is a little higher in the center, up to 3 feet.
+Another coyote brush, Twin Peaks No. 2 dwarf coyote brush (Baccharis pilularis ‘Twin Peaks No. 2’) is a little higher in the center, up to three feet.

-These plants form tidy dome shapes that are beautiful for their sculptural quality, but also stay fairly low atless than 3’ in the center.
-They have beautiful creamy flowers in summer that fade to rust.
-Good groundcover cultivars include ‘Bruce Dickinson,’ ‘Theodore Payne,’ and ‘Warriner Lytle.’
-California Buckwheat is an important larval and nectary plant for many native butterflies.
+Dana Point buckwheat (Eriogonum fasciculatum ‘Dana Point’) forms a tidy dome shape that is beautiful for its sculptural quality, but also stays fairly low at less than three feet in the center.
+It has beautiful creamy flowers in summer that fade to rust.
+Good groundcover cultivars include Bruce Dickinson California buckwheat (Eriogonum fasciculatum ‘Bruce Dickinson’), Theodore Payne California buckwheat (Eriogonum fasciculatum ‘Theodore Payne’), and Warriner Lytle buckwheat (Eriogonum fasciculatum ‘Warriner Lytle’).
+California buckwheat is an important larval and nectar plant for many native butterflies.

 Any of these plants look great in massed plantings on a sunny slope.
 They will need water once a week to get established, but can live on less water once established.
 Slopes should be weed-free before planting, and should have mulch between the plants to suppress weeds.
 Because the plants have such a large diameter, it is helpful to use a tape measure when planting to make sure they have room to grow.